-The original name chosen for the new suburb was "Irvington" after the author Washington Irving, but it was discovered that Irvington is a village in Washington County, Illinois had already used the name first, so the name of Irving Park was adopted.
-After Race paid for a depot, C&NW agreed to stop at the settlement, which was soon renamed, Irving Park.
+The original name chosen for the new suburb was "Irvington" after the author Washington Irving.
+It was discovered that Irvington was a village in Washington County, Illinois, had already used the name first, so the name Irving Park was adopted.
+After Race paid for a depot, C&NW agreed to stop at the settlement, which was soon renamed Irving Park.

 Race built himself a three-story brick house with a basement and “French roof.”
 Joined by associates, he organized the Irving Park Land Company, bought additional land, and subdivided it into lots.
 Advertisements promoted the area's easy access to downtown via hourly trains.
 Boasting an idyllic setting comparable to that of suburbs such as Evanston and Oak Park, the ad pointed to Irving Park’s “shady streets, fine schools, churches and stores,” and homes of varied designs.
 The Irving Park subdivision was followed by Grayland, Montrose, and Mayfair subdivisions.

 Suburban paradise was not without problems, however.
-In the 1880s heavy rains produced floods, and poor drainage turned unpaved streets to mud.
+In the 1880s, heavy rains produced floods, and poor drainage turned unpaved streets into mud.
 In 1881 complaints were heard of raw sewage floating down Irving Park Road from the Cook County Poor House and Insane Asylum in Dunning.

 |The Irving Park Tea Store at 3613 Irving Park Road in Chicago.
 1910|

 Irving Park was annexed to Chicago in 1889.

 Very interesting and informative article.
 I'm of German heritage and find this even more interesting.ReplyDelete